guidobouman/thesis/Documents/ResearchDocument/Subquestion 3.markdown

 ## Sub question 3
-> What are the differences & similarities between the human brain and the internet?
+> What are the differences & similarities between the human brain and the internet when looking at the certain aspects of data storage and retrieval based on our findings?

+TODO: semantics

 ### Requirements of a intelligent machine
 > According to functionalism, being intelligent or having a mind is purely a property of organization and has nothing inherently to do with what you’re organized out of.
 A mind exists in any system whose constituent parts have the right causal relationship with each other, but those parts can just as validly be neurons, silicon chips, or something else. [p.
 75][#Hawkins:2004]